-Below, our accountants in Singapore explain the procedure of setting up a company in the city-state and the taxes you need to be aware of after incorporation.
+Below, our accountants in Singapore explain the procedure of registering an enterprise in the city-state and the taxes you need to be aware of after incorporation.
 Feel free to get in touch with us for details on the services we can provide for you and your business.

 – sole trader;